Quantitative easing

-Quantitative easing (QE) is a monetary policy action where a central bank purchases predetermined amounts of government bonds or other financial assets in order to stimulate economic activity.
-Quantitative easing is a novel form of monetary policy that came into wide application after the financial crisis of 2007-2008.
-It is intended to mitigate an economic recession when inflation is very low or negative, making standard monetary policy ineffective.
+Quantitative easing (QE) is a monetary policy action where a central bank purchases predetermined amounts of government bonds, company shares, or other financial assets in order to artificially stimulate economic activity.
+The term was coined by economist Richard Werner.
+Quantitative easing is a novel form of monetary policy that came into wide application following the 2008 financial crisis.
+It is used to attempt to mitigate an economic recession when inflation is very low or negative.
 Quantitative tightening (QT) does the opposite, where for monetary policy reasons, a central bank sells off some portion of its holdings of government bonds or other financial assets.

 Similar to conventional open-market operations used to implement monetary policy, a central bank implements quantitative easing by buying financial assets from commercial banks and other financial institutions, thus raising the prices of those financial assets and lowering their yield, while simultaneously increasing the money supply.
 However, in contrast to normal policy, quantitative easing usually involves the purchase of riskier or longer-term assets (rather than short-term government bonds) of predetermined amounts at a large scale, over a pre-committed period of time.

-Central banks usually resort to quantitative easing when their nominal interest rate target approaches or reaches zero.
+Central banks usually resort to quantitative easing when interest rates approach zero.
 Very low interest rates induce a liquidity trap, a situation where people prefer to hold cash or very liquid assets, given the low returns on other financial assets.
-This makes it difficult for interest rates to go below zero; monetary authorities may then use quantitative easing to further stimulate the economy rather than trying to lower the interest rate further.
+This makes it difficult for interest rates to go below zero; monetary authorities may then use quantitative easing to stimulate the economy rather than trying to lower the interest rate.
 Quantitative easing can help bring the economy out of recession and help ensure that inflation does not fall below the central bank's inflation target.

-However QE programmes are also criticized for their side-effects and risks, which include the policy being more effective than intended in acting against deflation (leading to higher inflation in the longer term), or not being effective enough if banks remain reluctant to lend and potential borrowers are unwilling to borrow.
-Quantitative easing has also been criticized for raising financial asset prices, contributing to inequality.
-Quantitative easing was undertaken by some major central banks worldwide following the global financial crisis of 2007–08, and again in response to the COVID-19 pandemic.
+Quantitative easing has faced a range of criticisms.
+Economists argue that it can inflate asset bubbles, potentially worsening a recession rather than alleviating it.
+Others highlight QE's mixed side effects and risks, it may overshoot its goal by countering deflation too aggressively and fueling long-term inflation, or fail to stimulate growth if banks remain reluctant to lend and borrowers hesitant to borrow.
+QE has also been criticized for raising financial asset prices, and thereby contributing to economic inequality.
+Major central banks around the world have implemented quantitative easing following the 2008 global financial crisis and again in response to the COVID-19 pandemic.